AnnuMC/Supply-Chain-Analysis/README.md

 Logistics dashboard depicts the no of products, cost and shipping time of differnt carriers, modes and routes.

 Sales dashboard provides correlation between top sold products and revenue,top priced products and revenue, top cost product and revenue.
-Skincare products generates the maximum revenue followed by haircare and cosmetics
+Skincare products generates the maximum revenue followed by haircare and cosmetics.

 ##  Recommendations

-* Engage with underperforming suppliers to improve delivery reliability
+* Engage with underperforming suppliers to improve delivery reliability.
-* Rebalance inventory distribution to reduce stockouts in high-turnover regions
+* Rebalance inventory distribution to reduce stockouts in high-turnover regions.
 * Minimise defect rate per product and increase product pass rate in Quality Inspection.
-* Implement automated alerts for delayed shipments
+* Implement automated alerts for delayed shipments.
 * Choose carrier, mode and routes with less lead time and minimum cost.

 ##  Next Steps

-* Incorporate predictive analytics to forecast delays
+* Incorporate predictive analytics to forecast delays.
-* Add financial impact analysis on late deliveries and stockouts
+* Add financial impact analysis on late deliveries and stockouts.
-* Expand dashboard to include customer satisfaction metrics
+* Expand dashboard to include customer satisfaction metrics.

 ##  Visual Examples